benetech/mde/readme.txt

 Need to work on improving regexes.

-Also make the domain and range more accessable for TTS engines.
+Also make the domain and range more accessible for TTS engines.